Bánh da lợn

-Bánh da lợn (lit. 'pig skin cake') (Note: The "d" in "da" is pronounced like a "z" in northern Vietnamese pronunciation and like a "y" in southern Vietnamese pronunciation.) is a Vietnamese steamed layer cake, mostly popular in South Vietnam, made from tapioca starch, rice flour, mashed mung beans, taro, or durian, coconut milk and/or water, and sugar.
+Bánh da lợn (or bánh da lợp, bánh da lợt) is a Vietnamese steamed layer cake, mostly popular in Southern Vietnam, made from tapioca starch, rice flour, mashed mung beans, taro, or durian, coconut milk and/or water, and sugar.
+Despite its name, pork is not included in the ingredients.
 It is sweet and gelatinously soft in texture, with thin (approximately 1 cm) colored layers alternating with layers of mung bean, durian, or taro filling.
-A similar type of cake in North Vietnam is bánh chín tầng mây (lit. 'nine-layer cloud cake').
+A similar type of cake in Northern Vietnam is bánh chín tầng mây (lit. 'nine-layer cloud cake').

 Typical versions of bánh da lợn may feature the following ingredients: